Image Credit: waiting in line at the corvid cafe, m. patchwork monoceros

 WORK STATEMENT

-In Praise of Voice Notes and Penguin Pebbling is a part of Mourning Microcosmmutes, a multi-phase, multi-media project featuring photographs, embroidery, and digital video.
-Both documenting the various paths and barriers that shape my domestic atmosphere as an ambulatory wheelchair user and disabled “shielder” this series also highlights the access intimacy within qrip careships as represented through the life-sustaining exchange of mobile phone voice notes.
+In Praise of Voice Notes and Penguin Pebbling* is an excerpt from the series-in-progress, Mourning Microcosmmutes, a project featuring embroidered photo-quilts and digital video.
+Both documenting the various paths and barriers that shape my domestic atmosphere as an ambulatory wheelchair user and disabled “shielder,” this series also highlights the access intimacy within qrip careships as represented through the life-sustaining exchange of mobile phone voice notes.

-For other disabled shielders, artists and otherwise like myself, the pandemic boldly persists while the scope of our social geography progressively decreases, leaving the walls and roofs of our homesteads and headquarters the only “protected” places for us to exist, and even then we were not always safe.
+For other disabled shielders like myself, the pandemic boldly persists while the scope of our social geography progressively decreases, leaving the walls and roofs of our homesteads and headquarters the only “protected” places for us to exist — and even then, we were not always safe.

-Myself and my qrip-kin (qrip = queer + crip) have lost whole groups, networks of loved ones.
-Not only to the virus and its complications, but to the evaporation of trust and the permeating grief that replaced the love, respect, or care we previously shared.
-Many of us do not know how we will recover from the injury of being thrown away, by everyone, except each other.
+Myself and my qrip-kin (qrip = queer + crip) have lost whole groups and networks of loved ones — not only to the virus and its complications, but to the evaporation of trust and the permeating grief that replaced the love, respect, or care we previously shared.
+Many of us do not know how we will recover from the injury of being thrown away by everyone except each other.

-4. The lace curtain obscured front window across from where my tube feeds are set up and where one of my cats perches to peruse the neighbourhood.
+lunch break view: the lace curtain obscured front window across from where my tube feeds are set up and where one of my cats perches to peruse the neighbourhood

 **Penguin Pebbling is a little exchange between two people to show that they care and want to build a meaningful connection.
 For autistic people, giving little gifts spontaneously can be a meaningful way of communicating that you are thinking about someone and that you care. (https://www.autisticrealms.com/post/penguin-pebbling-an-autistic-love-language)